Look out for our Orange Ladies in Ballina, Alstonville, Lismore and Casino from 25th November.

 The Young Women in Public Affairs (YWPA) Awards assist young women who have demonstrated leadership skills and interest in civic causes to continue pursuing their dreams.
 Entries close each year by the end of March.
 Details on the Zonta International website.

-Zonta Club of Northern Rivers holds its regular dinner meeting on the third Monday night of each month at Wollongbar Tavern from 6pm.
+Zonta Club of Northern Rivers holds its regular dinner meeting on the third Wednesday night of each month at Alstonville Bowls and Sports Club from 6pm.

 We have a range of interesting guest speakers at dinner meetings.